steemandavid/static-test-stand-remote/README.md

 ### The Arm switch

 The Arm switch is a single pole double throw switch.
 The Arm switch is used to arm the test stand (going from safe mode to unsafe pre-ignition mode).
 To do this, the switch needs to be flipped up for at least 500ms and then flipped down again.
-The system will now enter arm mode (= the remote will send an Arm command to the base station).
-A protective cover prevents accidental flipping of the switch.
+The remote will now send an Arm command to the base station.

 ### The Ignition Button